bimobject/docs/docs/documentation/product/product-excel-import.md

 # Import products from Excel

 If you have a lot of data that already exists in spreadsheets, you can import it into EandoX using the XLSX importer.
+It can also be used to update a lot of product data quickly, by first [exporting your EandoX data](/documentation/product/product-excel-export), editing it in a spreadsheet editor, and then importing it back into EandoX.

 :::tip Workflow tip
 The simplest way to import data is by using a template sheet.